Values and corporate management

 Financial centre strategy

 In 2019, the Government published a comprehensive financial centre strategy designed to further enhance the competitiveness of the Liechtenstein financial centre.
-It reinforces that the path of tax compliance should continue to be pursued.
+The path of tax compliance should continue to be pursued.
 The same applies to compliance with international rules and standards.
 The focus of the strategy is on unrestricted and equal access to markets and improving the framework conditions for innovative enterprises.
 In addition, the Government has set four strategic goals in order to meet international expectations in the area of combating money laundering and terrorist financing.
 Dialogue with key partner countries is to be intensified.
-Membership of international bodies such as the International Monetary Fund (IMF) is thus to be explored.
+Membership of international bodies such as the International Monetary Fund (IMF) will thus continue to be explored.
 The Government also attaches great importance to digitalisation and blockchain technology.
 With the Blockchain Act (Token and TT Service Providers Act, TVTG), Liechtenstein is the first country in the world to develop a legal basis for the token economy.

 International tax topics